 FROM: Miller Canfield Paddock and Stone, PLC

-RE: U.S. Government Financing Available to U.S. Subsidiaries of Foreign Investors
+RE: Financial Assistance Available to Business Operations with 500 or Fewer

+Employees: Understanding the Essentials

 DATE: Updated April 9, 2020

-The Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), recently enacted by the U.S. federal government, provides two major financial aid programs available to the U.S. subsidiaries (and branches) of foreign-owned companies: Economic Injury Disaster Loans (EIDLs) and Paycheck Protection Program Loans (PPP loans).
-Importantly, a U.S. subsidiary of a foreign-owned or foreign-controlled is able to apply and receive this funding if it meets the eligibility criteria, as further explained below and it meets the other eligibility criteria.
-Funding programs for larger businesses are still under development and will be addressed in a separate memorandum.
+Through the recently enacted Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), the U.S. government will be providing over \$2 trillion in financial aid to the U.S. economy.
+The CARES Act provides two major programs for business operations in the U.S. with 500 or fewer employees (or up to 1,500 for certain businesses)\: Economic Injury Disaster Loans (EIDLs) and Paycheck Protection Program Loans (PPP loans).
+This memorandum focuses on these smaller businesses.
+Funding programs for non-profits and larger business operations are addressed in separate memoranda.